nategraf/Naumachia/README.md

 The code defining Alice's behavior is in the folder [./alice](https://github.com/nategraf/Naumachia/tree/master/challenges/example/alice) where you will find a Dockerfile defining the containers properties, and a python script which will be run as defined in the Dockerfile (This python script send a message to Bob "asking" if she has the right flag repeatedly)

-Similarly Bob's definition is in [./bob](https://github.com/nategraf/Naumachia/tree/master/challenges/example/bob) which is a simple server listening for the flag Alice sends and responding yes or no if it is correct
+Similarly Bob's definition is in [./bob](https://github.com/nategraf/Naumachia-challenges/tree/master/example/alice) which is a simple server listening for the flag Alice sends and responding yes or no to the correctness of the flag.

 The user will log in to the VPN tunnel with a config provided by the registrar, and execute an attack to intercept the traffic and obtain the flag

-## Connection Instructions
+## Client Connection Instructions

 Clients can use any OS supported by OpenVPN, although Linux is recommended for it's large number of hacking tools

 To connect each user will need to:
-0. Install OpenVPN
+1. Install OpenVPN
   * Can be found on most package managers (e.g. apt, brew, choco) or [downloaded](https://openvpn.net/index.php/open-source/downloads.html)
   * Ensure the TAP driver is installed
-1. Obtain a configuration file with certificates for the challenge they want to connect from the host
+2. Obtain a configuration file with certificates for the challenge they want to connect from the host
-2. Launch openvpn with the correct configuration
+3. Launch openvpn with the correct configuration
   * CLI: `openvpn --config`
   * Windows GUI: Place the config file in `%HOMEPATH%\OpenVPN\config` and right-click the VPN icon on the status bar, then select the config you want

 If using the CLI on Linux, or MacOS you may still need to more steps
-3. Bring up the new TAP network interface
+4. Bring up the new TAP network interface
   * Ex: `ip link set tap0 up`
-4. Obtain an IP address by DHCP (if DHCP is enabled for the challenge)
+5. Obtain an IP address by DHCP (if DHCP is enabled for the challenge)
   * Ex: `udhcpc -i tap0`
   * Ex: `dhclient tap0`